artificialsolutions/teneo-web-chat/README.md

 * Works on mobile devices
 * Open source

 NOTE: This readme contains high-level information about Teneo Web Chat.
-For full documentation, please refer to the [Teneo Web Chat Documentation](https://www.teneo.ai/engine/channels/teneo-web-chat) on teneo.ai.
+For full documentation, please refer to the [Teneo Web Chat Documentation](https://developers.artificial-solutions.com/engine/teneo-web-chat) on the Teneo Developers website.

 ## Prerequisites
 * Your bot needs to be published and you need to know the engine URL.